hashicorp/terraform-website/content/source/docs/enterprise/api/policies.html.md

 This creates a new policy object for the organization, but does not upload the actual policy code.
 After creation, you must use the [Upload a Policy endpoint (below)](#upload-a-policy) with the new policy's upload path.
 (This endpoint's response body includes the upload path in its `links.upload` property.)

--> **Note:** This endpoint cannot be accessed with [organization tokens](../users-teams-organizations/service-accounts.html#organization-service-accounts).
-You must access it with a [user token](../users-teams-organizations/users.html#api-tokens) or [team token](../users-teams-organizations/service-accounts.html#team-service-accounts).

 Status  | Response                                     | Reason
 --------|----------------------------------------------|----------
 [200][] | [JSON API document][] (`type: "policies"`)   | Successfully created a policy